RelaxedDong/django_imguploder/README.md

 [![GitHub License](https://img.shields.io/github/license/RelaxedDong/django_imguploder)](https://opensource.org/licenses/MIT)
 [![PyPI Version](https://img.shields.io/pypi/v/django-imgwidget)](https://pypi.org/project/django-imgwidget)

-**django-imgwidget** is a Django package that provides easy and efficient image uploading in the backend.
+**django-imgwidget** is a Django package that provides easy and efficient image uploading in the admin site.
 It supports single-image uploads as well as batch uploads for multiple images.
 The package comes with features like large image preview, image deletion, and image rotation preview.

 ## Features

-- Convenient backend image uploading.
+- Save as json or string to a field
 - Single-image and batch upload support.
 - Large image preview with the ability to delete images.
 - Image rotation preview for a better viewing experience.
-- Keyboard shortcuts for enhanced user experience, including left and right arrow keys to switch preview images and ESC key to exit preview mode.
+- Keyboard shortcuts for enhanced user experience.

 ## Installation